 Watch and listen attentively to your child.
 Signs of stress are easy to miss, especially if the parent or caregiver is also experiencing stress and anxiety.
-Do your best to notice your child’s behavior, especially if you are aware of external circumstances that are common stressors.
+Try your best to notice your child’s behavior, especially when aware of external circumstances that are common stressors.

 #2 Identify and reduce sources of stress

 Don’t wait.
-If you see your child is falling behind in school, take positive action before severe consequences occur.
+If you notice your child falling behind at school, take positive action before severe consequences occur.
 Teachers are usually happy to meet with parents.
-You may gain some critical insight into your child’s behavior or recent trouble with academics.
+This way you may gain some critical insight into your child’s behavior, or recent trouble with academics.

 #3 Regularly check-in with your child

 Check with your child about any current stressful situations.
 Kristin Scott, Ph.D., a psychologist at Children’s Health, and Assistant Professor at UT Southwestern, recommends checking in with your child regularly.